 On May 11, 2015, we entered into an award contract (referred to as the DoD Contract) supported by the Clinical and Rehabilitative Medicine Research Program, or CRMRP, of the United States Army Medical Research and Materiel Command, or USAMRMC, within the U.S. Department of Defense, or the DoD, in which the DoD agreed to provide up to \$17.0 million to support the development of DSUVIA.
-Under the terms of the DoD Contract, the DoD has and continues to reimburse us for costs incurred for development, manufacturing, regulatory and clinical costs outlined in the DoD Contract, including reimbursement for certain personnel and overhead expenses.
+Under the terms of the DoD Contract, the DoD reimbursed us for costs incurred for development, manufacturing, regulatory and clinical costs outlined in the DoD Contract, including reimbursement for certain personnel and overhead expenses.
 The period of performance under the DoD Contract began on May 11, 2015.
 The DoD Contract gives the DoD the option to extend the term and provide additional funding.
 On March 2, 2016, the DoD Contract was amended to approve enrollment of additional patients in the SAP302 study, approve the addition of the SAP303 study, and extend the DoD Contract period of performance by four months from November 10, 2016 to March 9, 2017, to accommodate the increased SAP302 patient enrollment and the SAP303 study.
-The costs for these changes were absorbed within the current DoD Contract value.
-On March 9, 2017, the DoD Contract was amended to incorporate additional activities including the development and testing of packaging changes; additional stability testing; and preparation for any FDA advisory committee meeting for DSUVIA.
+The costs for these changes were included within the current DoD Contract value.
+On March 9, 2017, the DoD Contract was amended to incorporate additional activities including the development and testing of packaging changes; and additional stability testing.
 The amendment also extended the DoD Contract period of performance by 11 months through February 28, 2018 to accommodate these additional activities.
+At December 31, 2017, the additional activities as outlined under the DoD Contract through February 28, 2018 were substantially complete.
+On February 28, 2018, the DoD contract was amended to incorporate additional services in the amount of \$0.5 million and to extend the contract period by twelve months through February 28, 2019.
 If DSUVIA is approved by the FDA, the DoD has the option to purchase 112,000 units of commercial product pursuant to the terms of the DoD Contract.

-In March 2017, the European Medicines Agency, or EMA, notified us that the Marketing Authorisation Application, or MAA, for ARX-04 (sufentanil sublingual tablet, 30 mcg) for the treatment of patients with moderate-to-severe acute pain in a medically supervised setting has passed validation, and that the scientific review of the MAA is underway.
-We anticipate an opinion on the MAA from the Committee for Medicinal Products for Human Use, or CHMP, in the first half of 2018.
+We filed a Marketing Authorisation Application, or MAA, for DZUVEO (sufentanil sublingual tablet, 30 mcg) for the treatment of patients with moderate-tosevere acute pain in a medically supervised setting with the European Medicines Agency, or EMA.
+As mentioned above, in April 2018, the CHMP adopted a positive opinion, recommending approval of DZUVEO, and a final approval decision from the EC on DZUVEO is anticipated in the third quarter of 2018.
 We held various meetings with Health Authorities in Europe, including from Iceland and Hungary who have been designated as rapporteur and co-rapporteur, respectively, prior to the submission of the MAA.
-Based on feedback from these discussions, we submitted a hybrid application for a label indication for ARX-04 in the EU for acute moderate-to-severe pain in adult patients in medically supervised settings.
+Based on feedback from these discussions, we submitted a hybrid application for a label indication for DZUVEO in the EU for acute moderate-to-severe pain in adult patients in medically supervised settings.
 At the time of the MAA submission, we had completed one study in the emergency room for acute pain patients, in addition to two Phase 3 and one Phase 2 post-operative pain studies.
-We may need an additional controlled study in the emergency department with ARX-04 to obtain a label that includes trauma-related pain in addition to post-operative pain.
-We also anticipate we may need comparator studies in the EU to ensure premium reimbursement in certain countries.
+We anticipate we may need comparator studies in the EU to ensure premium reimbursement in certain countries.

-ZALVISO® (sufentanil sublingual tablet system)
+Zalviso[®] (sufentanil sublingual tablet system)